perses/perses/docs/dashboard.md

 ##### LineChart

-A `LineChart` is a simple graph composed by a list of line.
+A `TimeSeriesChart` is a simple graph composed by a list of line.
 Each line is described by a PromQL expression

 Example: